 Pipeline Relining: Moving Ahead

-This new video provides an update on the relining program and some new visuals from a recently completed relining project:
+This video provides an update on the relining program and some visuals from a completed relining project:

 Pipeline Relining Overview Video